joomla/joomla-framework/src/Joomla/Input/README.md

 }
 ```

-The `createInput` method will return a mock with the following methods mocked to roughly simulate real behaviour albeit with reduced functionality:
+The `createInput` method will return a mock of the `Input\Input` class with the following methods mocked to roughly simulate real behaviour albeit with reduced functionality:

 * `get($name [, $default, $fitler])`
 * `getInt($name [, $default])`
 * `set($name, $value)`

+The `createInputJson` method will return a mock of the `Input\Json` class.
+It extends from the `createInput` method and adds the following method:

+* `getRaw`

 You can provide customised implementations these methods by creating the following methods in your test class respectively:

 * `mockInputGet`
 * `mockInputGetInt`
 * `mockInputSet`
+* `mockInputGetRaw`